thiagorb/death-tournament/BACKLOG.md

--   generate buildings randomly
--   add windows to the buildings
--   add timer
--   add object to increase timer
 -   add dog
 -   killing a dog should reduce timer
 -   make attack move
 -   implement loader for glsl, that minifies the identifiers
 -   make color an uniform instead of array
+-   generate draw function during svg parsing